So You Think You Want to Be a Pioneer…

 10. What encouragement would you offer people thinking about applying to join Pioneers?

 Go for it!
 If you are considering missions but aren’t sure how to proceed, we make it easy for you.
 Our application process is very relational, so it’s a lot of conversation mixed with some paperwork.
-And we only charge an initial fee of $100 per person to attend our orientation event.
-If you choose not to join us, you don’t pay a penny more!
-We want to knock down as many barriers as possible for you to “explore” us and missions.

-We also love to “dream” with you about ministries, locations, teams, etc. It’s a joy for us to hear your story and to help you take your next steps to the nations, a responsibility before God that we take very seriously—while having a whole lot of fun, too!
+We also love to “dream” with you about ministries, locations, teams, etc. It’s a joy for us to hear your story and help you take your next steps to the nations, a responsibility before God that we take very seriously—while having a whole lot of fun, too!

 Going Deeper